Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Incorporating Counter-Cyclical Assets

 A distinctive feature of the Dragon Portfolio is its emphasis on counter-cyclical assets.
-These are assets that tend to perform inversely to the general market trends.
+These are assets that tend to perform differently from the general market trend.
 For instance, certain commodities or alternative assets may rise in value when traditional markets decline, providing a hedge against downturns.
 This counter-cyclical approach is crucial in stabilizing the portfolio during periods of market volatility and economic downturns.

 The Dragon Portfolio and the Importance of Adaptability and Rebalancing - digital art